Purpose and Scope

 to the allegations in the complaint.

 - An advisor for a respondent may attend meetings or other proceedings.
 The role of the advisor is to offer support.
-They are not permitted to speak on behalf of the respondent.
-The respondents must provide notice to the Investigator no less than 48 hours in advance and must include the name of the individual serving in that capacity.
-The Investigator will maintain the right to assess for potential conflict of interest that could impact the outcome of the investigation and/or privacy of the investigation, they will notify the respondent and appointed advisor of said conflict and require the appointment of an alternate advisor.
+They are permitted to speak with the respondent during these meetings/proceedings, but are not permitted to speak on behalf of the respondent.
+The respondent must provide notice to the Investigator no less than two (2) business days in advance and must include the name of the individual serving in that capacity.
+The Investigator will maintain the right to assess for potential conflict of interest that could impact the outcome of the investigation and/or privacy of the investigation.
+If identified, they will notify the respondent and appointed advisor of said conflict and require the appointment of an alternate advisor.
 Failure to provide adequate notice may result in a rescheduled conference at the discretion of the Investigator.
 The advisor may be expected to sign a confidentiality agreement.

-- Following the conferences, the Investigator will provide a written summary of within 3 (three) business days to the parties to allow for comments, clarifications, corrections, etc. Comments must be received back within 3 (three) days for consideration.
+- Following the conferences, the Investigator will provide a written summary of within three (3) business days to the parties to allow for comments, clarifications, corrections, etc. Comments must be received back within three (3) business days for consideration.

-- If witnesses are identified by the complainant and/or respondent, the Investigator may choose to meet with relevant witnesses at any time during the investigatory process.
-The Investigator may also request the complainant or respondent to provide any written documentation that they may have relevant to the investigation and may access and obtain College records relevant to the investigation.
+- If deemed relevant to the investigation, the investigator may meet with specific witnesses identified by involved parties at any time during the investigatory process.
+The investigator may also contact witnesses or experts not named by the parties when necessary.
+The Investigator may request that the complainant or respondent provide any documentation that may be relevant to the investigation and may access and obtain College records relevant to the investigation.

-These conferencing and investigation efforts will occur within 20 (twenty) business days from submission to the investigating party.
-If investigations will exceed this timeline, the Investigator will notify all parties and the Director for Community Standards/Title IX Coordinator of the delay and an estimated time for completion of the investigation.
+These conferencing and investigation efforts will normally occur within 20 business days from submission to the investigating party.
+If an investigation will exceed this timeline, the Investigator will notify all parties and the Director for Community Standards/Title IX Coordinator of the delay and an estimated time for completion of the investigation.

 Cooperation and participation of the complainant and respondent is expected in this process.
 Failure to respond to reasonable requests for meetings or information may result in concluding the investigation without the requested information.